How To Stop Caring What Others Think About You

 Feeling uncomfortable when someone disapproves doesn’t mean you need to change course.
 It means you’re human.

 Your nervous system evolved to keep you safe within your tribe.
-Social rejection once meant death.
-Now it means someone on LinkedIn thinks you made a questionable career move.
+Social rejection from your tribe in pre-modern times meant the end of existence.

 The discomfort is information about your wiring, not evidence that you’re wrong.